-Yes, the leaves are turning color, the temperatures are cooler, the days are getting shorter and even the lakes are turning over.
+Yes, the leaves are turning color, the temperatures are cooler, and the days are getting shorter.

 It’s also time that we turn our attention to those issues that deal with the fact that our days are getting shorter and that changes are inevitable.
 If our lives were like our cars, we’d be checking our tires, fluid levels and the miles left before we should change the oil.